claclacla/PureSrc-A-functional-programming-approach-to-the-repository-pattern/README.md

 ## The repository pattern revisited in terms of functional programming.

-- Added mappers
-- Two repositories

 `PureSrc` let you define a set of methods for exchanging data with a remote source.

-Each repository instantiated by `PureSrc` is composed by a delivery method with its options and a set of protocols request.
+Each repository instantiated by `PureSrc` is composed by a delivery method with its options and a set of protocols requests.

 `createPureSrc()` is the function used to initialize a repository.
 It creates a stream of data from an `address` using a `delivery method`.
+The results are mapped into the application using the `mapFromSource` function parameter or dispatched immediately after a `mapToSource` execution.
 It returns another function which defines requests using a `delivery request` with a defined set of `options`.
 This other function returns a last function that executes requests with custom `parameters`.

-In this implementation the repository is a typical `RESTful` client and it has specific tools for connecting to an API server.
-The provided `delivery method` is `src/deliveryMethods/fetch/fetchDeliveryMethod.js` which uses the global method `fetch` to access to remote resource.
-But you can add your own delivery method or your repository requests files according to your own protocol.
+In this implementation the repositories are a typical `RESTful` client with specific tools for connecting to an API server and a lightweight `json database`.

+The provided delivery method for the first repository is `src/deliveryMethods/fetch/fetchDeliveryMethod.js` which uses the global method `fetch` to access to remote resource.
+The repository requests manage the data mapping, but the command to retrieve the data is entirely executed in the fetch delivery method function.

+The intended scope for the latter repository is to provide a lightweight support for testing a frontend app in isolation.
+The delivery method is `src/deliveryMethods/ForeRunnerDB/foreRunnerDBDeliveryMethod.js` which wraps the database collection object.

+You can add your own delivery method or your repository requests files according to your own protocol.

-For a complete example open the file `e2e/fetchRepository/index.js`.
+For a complete example open the file `test/e2e/fetchRepository/index.js` or `test/e2e/foreRunnerDBRepository/index.js`.

 --------------------------------------------------------------------------------